 Don't reply in anger or with an aggressive tone.
 You're angry, we understand that, but swearing/cursing and name calling doesn't really encourage anyone to help you.
 Take a deep breath, count to 10 and try to clearly explain what problems you encounter.

-Try to avoid using wording that may be considered excluding and needlessly gendered, like for example words that have a male base.
-For example we recommend to use other words like "folks", "team", "everyone" in place of "guys".
+Try to avoid using wording that may be considered excluding, needlessly gendered (e.g. words that have a male or female base), racially motivated or singles out a particular group in society.
+For example, it's recommended to use words like "folks", "team", "everyone" instead of "guys", "ladies", "yanks", etc.

 Giving Positive Feedback¶